Recovery

 4. Seek Professional Support

 Career counseling at the public employment office, recruitment agencies, career consultants.
 Rather than shouldering everything alone, leveraging professional help improves both the probability and quality of re-employment.
 If depressive symptoms accompanying job loss are severe, consider visiting a psychiatrist or counselor.
+Seeking help is not weakness but proactive action toward recovery.

 Related articles